christopherhuntley/is135-docs/StagUpBootstrap/Part6.md

 Inspect the page at various browswer widths.
 You'll find some a few problems.

-* When the investor profile thumbnails get wide, the headshots don't grow to fit, leaving thick margins on either side.
+* **Problem:** When the investor profile thumbnails get wide, the headshots don't grow to fit, leaving thick margins on either side.
   ![](images/part6s4a.png)

-  Solution: Make the thumbnail image fully responsive, filling 100% of the available space.
+  **Solution:** Make the thumbnail image fully responsive, filling 100% of the available space.

   ```css
   .thumbnail img {